List of Indiana Jones characters: Willie Scott

 Willie has led this pampered life and feels that's what's due her — to be cared for and looked after.
 She meets Indiana Jones, a person unlike anyone she has ever been involved with, and ends up going off with him.
 In the course of all their adventures, all of her earlier life is stripped away from her, and Willie must fall back on her own resources.
 She discovers that she is a very strong woman, a gutsy lady.
 Willie is a much different character than the woman Karen Allen played in Raiders.

 In Indiana Jones and the Kingdom of the Crystal Skull, she does not appear physically, but appears in a photo in Indy's office.
 In an early script of the film called Indiana Jones and the Saucermen of Mars, written by Jeb Stuart, Willie was set to appear in Indy and Dr. Elaine McGregor's wedding, along with Sallah, Short Round, and Marion Ravenwood, but the script was rejected.
 In another early script, Indiana Jones and the City of the Gods, written by Frank Darabont, Scott was set to be mentioned by Indy, but this script was also rejected.

 Willie was named after Spielberg's dog.
 Spielberg wanted Willie to be a complete contrast to Marion, so Capshaw dyed her brown hair blonde for the part.
 Spielberg later married Capshaw in 1991.
 A Willie figure was made by LJN in 1984, but it was never released, although an unpainted metal miniature of her was made for a TSR, Inc. collection that year.
 She has appeared in two Lego sets: Shanghai Chase, and The Temple of Doom.

-Sharon Stone and 120 other women were considered for the role of Scott.